GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

                                                         - 05 How can we strategically acquire top Gen AI talent through hiring, training, or strategic partnerships?

 <!-- image -->
-**Image Description:** In the center of the image there is a circle.
-Inside the circle there is a number "6".
+**AI-Generated Image Description:** The number 06 is displayed on a yellow circle.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a yellow circle.
+**AI-Generated Image Description:** In the center of the image there is a yellow circle.
+Inside the yellow circle there is the number 07.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image I can see a yellow circle.
-In the yellow circle I can see the number 08.
+**AI-Generated Image Description:** This circle has the number 08 on it.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a yellow circle.
-In the circle there is a black number "09".
+**AI-Generated Image Description:** The yellow circle has the number 09 on it.
 <!-- end image description -->